 The Library suffered a disastrous fire on April 18, 1966.
 The fire occurred on the upper floors of the Library tower, where most of the books were housed.
 Seventy thousand volumes were destroyed, and every other book in the tower was damaged by fire, smoke, or water.
 Fortunately, rare books and manuscripts were kept in another area and were spared the damage.

-Despite this disaster, service to readers was resumed in September 1966.
+Thanks to the exceptional leadership of Seminary Librarian, Professor Menahem Schmelzer, service to readers was resumed in September 1966.
 A temporary, prefabricated building was erected to hold some of the books, while others were housed in a warehouse at a distance from the campus.
 The staff struggled in these improvised quarters until July 5, 1983, when a new building was completed and opened to the public.
 This facility served the JTS community and the public until the summer of 2015.